pdefusco/Using_Spark_Jars_CML/README.md

 ### Option 2: Load Jars from Maven

 Some open source libraries are not available via a simple pip install.
-This is the case for sparkmml, a spark add on with many machine learning algorithms and transformers.
+This is the case for [MMLSpark](https://mmlspark.blob.core.windows.net/website/index.html#install), a Spark module with many machine learning algorithms and transformers going beyond SparkML.

 In these circumstances you may have to load your packages from Maven.